 Trace Mayer: FrostWire?

 Daniel Mross: Yeah.
 I think one of the users actually posted a how to video or something like that.
 So, we're watching all those things.
-I mean, you know at the same time, we’re dealing you know, we sold the rights of the film to a distributor, Gravitas.
-And, you know, they're a great distributor.
-They have a lot of, you know, that did Sound City is one of the films they did.
+I mean, you know at the same time, we’re dealing, we sold the rights of the film to a distributor, Gravitas.
+And, they're a great distributor.
+They have a lot of, you know, they did Sound City is one of the films they did.

-So, you know, they have a lot of experience and they’re pretty good in the industry.
-And they, you know, we went with them and there were some delays in getting the film out as fast as we had wanted to but, we think, it was well worth it because, you know, the day that the film was released it was immediately available on iTunes and on Vimeo and it's on Amazon Prime.
+They have a lot of experience and they’re pretty good in the industry.
+And they, you know, we went with them and there were some delays in getting the film out as fast as we had wanted to but, we think, it was well worth it because the day that the film was released it was immediately available on iTunes and on Vimeo and it's on Amazon Prime.
 It's on every major cable provider in the U.S. but also international distribution.

 The film is being released in 21 different languages and it's making its way through those different channels right now.
 Satellite television, different cable channels and this is all, you know, within a week kind of the original release date.
 So I don't think we would have had that kind of traction, we wouldn't have had that kind of pull if we'd didn't have a big distributor behind us like Gravitas.